scaves/grasscarp/README.md

 # grasscarp

 von Bertalanffy growth models for triploid Grass Carp (*Ctenopharyngodon idella*) in Lake Gaston, North Carolina and Virginia.
-The growth model uses a non-centered parameterization of multivariate normal VBGF parameters, with random effect of cohort on parameter offsets, and a continuous effect of hydrilla abundance on parameters L <sub>$\infty$</sub> and K.
+The growth model uses a non-centered parameterization of multivariate normal VBGF parameters.
+One model incorporates year-specific offsets using a hierarchical prior, and the other incorporates a continuous effect of hydrilla abundance on parameters L <sub>$\infty$</sub> and K.

-Models are run using Hamiltonian Markov Chain sampling in Stan using the No-U-Turn Sampler (NUTS).
+Models are fit using Hamiltonian Markov Chain sampling in Stan using the No-U-Turn Sampler (NUTS).
 To run the analysis, the user will need a recent version of R with `rstan` installed.
 Note that this may require installation of other software (Rtools v 3.5) or R packages.
 Help for installing and getting started with `rstan` and other (R)Stan resources can be found <a href="https://mc-stan.org/users/interfaces/rstan">here</a>.

 ## Files